justintv/Twitch-API/resources/chat.md

 ### Connecting
 Once you have that information, you can then take it to connect to Twitch IRC with the following bits of information:

 - The server name to connect to is: *channellname*.jtvirc.com.
 - The port to connect to is *6667*.
 - SSL **is not** supported for Twitch IRC.
-- Your nickname must be your Twitch nickname, and password your Twitch password.
-Please note that in the future, we will allow for IRC login with an OAuth token instead of requiring the password.
+- Your nickname must be your Twitch nickname

+#### If you are connecting with an IRC client
+- Your password should be your Twitch password.

+#### With a bot or app for multiple users
+- An OAuth token for the user, with the `chat_login` scope.
+The token must have the prefix of `oauth:`.
+For example, if you have the token `abcd`, you send `oauth:abcd`.

 ### Upon a Successful Connection
 A successful connection session will look something like this:
 ```
-< PASS twitch_password
+< PASS oauth:twitch_oauth_token
 < NICK twitch_username
 > :tmi.twitch.tv 001 twitch_username :connected to TMI
 > :tmi.twitch.tv 002 twitch_username :your host is TMI